 Watch What’s Trending Now!

+A superfight between the lightweight and the welterweight champions was one of the most talked-about possibilities heading into the UFC’s historic White House event.
 If you ask ‘El Matador,’ who is now set to headline the card against Justin Gaethje, he went to bed expecting he would face Islam Makhachev.
-However, in a recent interview with MARCA, he revealed how he was taken off guard the next morning when multiple calls informed him that the opponent had changed.
+However, in an interview with MARCA, he revealed how he was taken off guard the next morning when multiple calls informed him that the opponent had changed.

 “I don’t know.
 Weird people, strange people.
 I don’t know,” he replied.